-As the Capri campers are all made to order, usually in about four weeks, and as the prices are reasonable, one wonders how they do it.
+As all Capri Campers are all made to order, usually in about four weeks, and as the prices are reasonable, one wonders how they do it.
 I was a little nervous, ordering the camper without first examining one.
 Having now carried it in the truck for 5,000 to 6,000 miles and having used it frequently for up to five nights straight, I’ve found no major issues.
-Structurally, it’s very sound – having seen it being built via the photos Capri sent during that process there wasn’t any real cause for concern.
+Structurally, it’s very sound—having seen it being built via the photos Capri sent during that process there wasn’t any real cause for concern.
 My biggest gripe is the hold-open device for the door.
 It sometimes blows shut.
-Ten dollars at a camper supply and ten minutes with a socket wrench will fix it, but it’s not enough of a PITA to motivate me yet.
+Ten dollars at a camper supply and 10 minutes with a socket wrench will fix it, but it’s not enough of a PITA to motivate me yet.

 The side benches are bare paneling over plywood so cabinets can be added later if desired.
 So far the benches work fine as delivered, acting as night stand, work table, storage for a camp chair, etc. The heater cabinet does take up eighteen inches or so of the bench top at the rear wall on the right, but that structure has a countertop where I conveniently bungee a 5-gallon water can.

 Primary storage is under the bed, which can be lifted for access to the forward bins.
 The volume there is 44 inches wide by 40 inches deep by about 18 inches high.
 The more accessible stuff includes bedding and clothes, food, camp stove and cooking utensils, and the mandatory Porta-Potti.